ikhsan3adi/ikhsan3adi/README.md

 > [!IMPORTANT]
 >
-> I'm a passionate Mobile and Web Developer from Indonesia 🇮🇩.
-I'm currently an informatics engineering student at [Bandung State Polytechnic](https://www.polban.ac.id/) and I love for crafting efficient and beautiful digital experiences.
-I specialize in both backend and mobile development, seamlessly blending logic with design to build robust applications. 🌟
+> I'm currently an informatics engineering student at [Bandung State Polytechnic](https://www.polban.ac.id/) and I love for crafting efficient and beautiful digital experiences.
+I interested in both backend and mobile development. 🌟
 <!--  -->

 > [!NOTE]